-- · No operation of reactors - No fuel in reactors - · "Possession Only" license - This slide provides a timetable of SONGS operations. - Operations of SONGS Units 2 and 3 were suspended in January 2012 due to premature wear of components of replacement steam generators. - SCE decided to permanently cease power operations in June 2013 - SCE's operating license has been modified to "possession only" and they are no longer authorized to operate the reactors
+- This slide provides a timetable of SONGS operations. - Operations of SONGS Units 2 and 3 were suspended in January 2012 due to premature wear of components of replacement steam generators. - SCE decided to permanently cease power operations in June 2013 - SCE's operating license has been modified to "possession only" and they are no longer authorized to operate the reactors

-This map shows the locations of SONGS, the impact site, the San Dieguito Lagoon, site of the San Dieguito Wetlands Restoration Project, and 3 wetlands that are used as reference sites to evaluate the performance of the restoration project: Carpinteria Salt Marsh, Mugu Lagoon, and Tijuana Estuary.
+• This map shows the locations of SONGS, the impact site, the San Dieguito Lagoon, site of the San Dieguito Wetlands Restoration Project, and 3 wetlands that are used as reference sites to evaluate the performance of the restoration project: Carpinteria Salt Marsh, Mugu Lagoon, and Tijuana Estuary.